shredthaGNAR/list-of-my-starred-repos/README.md

 * [nathanbuchar/atom-one-dark-terminal](https://github.com/nathanbuchar/atom-one-dark-terminal): A Terminal theme that mimics the One Dark theme made by the Atom team.
 * [sagars007/Australis-like-tabs-FF-ProtonUI-changes](https://github.com/sagars007/Australis-like-tabs-FF-ProtonUI-changes): Changes to make the new proton UI redesign in Firefox better; including australis tabs, compact mode, gradient accents in elements and much more
 * [sindresorhus/awesome](https://github.com/sindresorhus/awesome): 😎 Awesome lists about all kinds of interesting topics
+* [sdras/awesome-actions](https://github.com/sdras/awesome-actions): A curated list of awesome actions to use on GitHub
 * [awesome-css-group/awesome-css](https://github.com/awesome-css-group/awesome-css): :art: A curated contents of amazing CSS :)
 * [gztchan/awesome-design](https://github.com/gztchan/awesome-design): 🌟 Curated design resources from all over the world.
 * [klaufel/awesome-design-systems](https://github.com/klaufel/awesome-design-systems): A curated list of bookmarks, resources and articles about design systems focused on developers.